Yellowstone flooding forces 10,000 to leave national park

 Officials in Yellowstone and in several southern Montana counties were assessing damage from the storms, which also triggered mudslides and rockslides.
 Montana Gov. Greg Gianforte declared a statewide disaster.

 Some of the worst damage happened in the northern part of the park and Yellowstone’s gateway communities in southern Montana.
-National Park Service photos of northern Yellowstone showed a mudslide, washed out bridges and roads undercut by churning floodwaters of the Gardner and Lamar rivers.
+National Park Service photos showed mud and rock slides, washed out bridges and roads undercut by churning floodwaters of the Gardner and Lamar rivers.

-In Red Lodge, Montana, a town of 2,100 that’s a popular jumping-off point for a scenic, winding route into the Yellowstone, a creek running through town jumped its banks and swamped the main thoroughfare, leaving trout swimming in the street a day later under sunny skies.
+In Red Lodge, Montana, a town of 2,100 that’s a popular jumping-off point for a scenic, winding route into the Yellowstone high country, a creek running through town jumped its banks and swamped the main thoroughfare, leaving trout swimming in the street a day later under sunny skies.

+At least 200 homes flooded in the city and in Fromberg, Carbon County authorities said.

 Residents described a harrowing scene where the water went from a trickle to a torrent over just a few hours.

 The water toppled telephone poles, knocked over fences and carved deep fissures in the ground through a neighborhood of hundreds of houses.
-The power was knocked out but restored by Tuesday, though there was still no running water in affected neighborhood.
+Power was restored by Tuesday, though there was still no running water in the affected neighborhood.

 Heidi Hoffman left early Monday to buy a sump pump in Billings, but by the time she returned her basement was full of water.